Wellbeing & Lifestyle

 Connect with a financial adviser who understands the connection between money and mental health.
 Take the first step toward reduced stress, improved confidence, and better life quality.

-Research Source: Financial Advice NZ "Trust in Advice" Research Study, 2024.
+Research Source: Financial Advice NZ "Trust in Advice" Research.
 Comprehensive survey examining the wellbeing impacts of professional financial advice, including mental health, family life, financial security, and crisis preparedness metrics among 2,000+ New Zealand residents.